 Now on to the important part of this post-lodging!

 The house was great!
-Very clean, plenty of space, a full kitchen, everyone had their own bathroom, and it had a washer and dryer.
+Very clean, had plenty of space, and a full kitchen, everyone had their own bathroom, and it had a washer and dryer.
 They also provided wifi, small amenities like beach towels, dishes, etc, as well as beach toys.
 We had a private drive to park in so we didn’t have to worry about parking on the street.
 There were a couple of grocery shops within a few miles of the house and we were literally right across the street from the Polynesian Cultural Center, so we walked over there a few times for dinner and some shopping.
 Now for some notes- this house did not have air conditioning, but with the ceiling fans and the windows open, I never felt the need for it.
 We went during the beginning of March, which is just towards the end of big wave season, and while we were there, there were wind advisories in place.
 So it was pretty windy on the North side of the island.
-Also the water is a bit rougher here than on the Waikiki side of the island, but we still got out and swam a bit and it wasn’t too bad.
+Also, the water is a bit rougher here than on the Waikiki side of the island, but we still got out and swam a bit and it wasn’t too bad.
 We even got to see a few turtles swimming by!
-Laie is home to Brigham Young’s Hawaii campus, and is actually a dry town, so there isn’t any alcohol sold at the local grocery store (but there was a Long’s Drugs just a few miles up the road in the next town) and there also aren’t any coffee shops in the immediate area.
+Laie is home to Brigham Young’s Hawaii campus and is actually a dry town, so there isn’t any alcohol sold at the local grocery store (but there was a Long’s Drugs just a few miles up the road in the next town) and there also aren’t any coffee shops in the immediate area.
 None of these things really had any effect on our trip, other than the fact that the grocery store and several other places weren’t open on Sunday.
-Also, like I mentioned earlier, even though Waikiki was “only” about 30 miles away, it took 45-60 minutes to get there with traffic and speed limits.
+Also, as I mentioned earlier, even though Waikiki was “only” about 30 miles away, it took 45-60 minutes to get there with traffic and speed limits.

 All in all, it was a great place to stay, especially with a group of friends.
-I think that anything that could be considered a potential issue, really isn’t that hard to overcome with proper planning and a little research.
+I think that anything that could be considered a potential issue really isn’t that hard to overcome with proper planning and a little research.
 Since this post is already getting a little on the lengthy side, I’ll post about the fun stuff we did and all the things we saw in another post.